martimy/clab_yang/docs/tutorial.md

 Current mode: + running
 ```

 To make any configuration changes, you must enter the candidate mode.
-Once inside the candidate mode, you can update the configuration using the `set` command.
-Use the tab key to display a menu that shows all the next possible keywords then use the navigation keys to select the required keyword.
+Once in the candidate mode, you can update the configuration using the `set` command.
+Use the tab key to display a menu that shows all the next possible keywords, then use the navigation keys to select the required keyword.
 At the end you need to type the address "192.168.1.1/24".

 ```
 Welcome to the srlinux CLI.